The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

   - date: 2021-11-15T21:19:02.069Z
     message: Added page
 ---
 Welcome to our Basic Guide for Summoners!
-This page is written to provide an introduction to Summoner at Level 80, and
+This page is written to provide an introduction to Summoner at Level 80.

 # Introduction